Caddy59/SimpQ/README.md

 }
 ```

-> You must ensure the SQL columns names and types match the model's [Column] attributes � otherwise, the mapping will fail at runtime.
+> You must ensure the SQL columns names and types match the model's `[Column]` attributes — otherwise, the mapping will fail at runtime.

 #### 5. Sample JSON Request

 SimpQ supports rich, structured JSON input for building dynamic filters.
-Below is an example using **offset pagination** and a **deeply nested filter expression** with logical OR conditions.
+Below is an example using **offset-based pagination** and a **deeply nested filter expression** with logical OR conditions.

 ```json
 {